PanosGreg/Invoke-AzCommand/readme.md

 ## Storage Container settings
 The `Invoke-AzCommand` has an option to use an Azure Storage Container in order to bypass the default limitation of 4KB on the output message.
 This is done by uploading the output into a Storage Container and then getting it locally to process the results.
 There are some requirements of course for this functionality to work.
 The remote server needs to have the Azure modules installed and also needs a Managed Identity that has access to the Storage Container in order to upload the output.
 Then your local account (or the Azure account that runs the Invoke-AzCommand anyhow) must also have access to that container in order to download the results to your computer.
+Once the results are downloaded from the Storage Container, then they are deleted, so no files are left behind in Azure Storage.

 There is also second way to use this functionality.
 And this is to specify an individual storage container on each VM.
 This way if you have VMs in different regions (for ex. in US and in EU locations, on the same Azure subscription) then each of those VMs can send their results to their local Storage Container.
 This way we avoid any extra costs from sending traffic outside of the Azure region.
 The results will then be downloaded locally from each of those storage containers, in which case do note that this can incur some costs if you're running the Invoke-AzCommand from a computer that is outside of those Azure regions.